 APPROVED IN:

-BOS : 8.6.2024 ACADEMIC COUNCIL:4.7.2024
+BOS: 8.6.2024 ACADEMIC COUNCIL:4.7.2024

 SDG No. & Statement:

-4. Ensure inclusive and equitable quality education and promote lifelong learning
+4. Ensure inclusive and equitable e quality education and promote lifelong learning

 opportunities for all.

 SDG Justification:

-The topics included in this course are designed to get acquainted with one of the
+1 rse are designed to get acquainted with one of the

-skills that handlenecessary mathematical orientation, programming techniques and

-concept based learning.
+The topics included in this course are designed to get acquainted with one of the skills that handlenecessary mathematical orientation, programming techniques and concept based learning.